 Brake light switche fail very frequently and are the most common cause of transmission stuck in Park problem.
 The shifter will not be released unless you press the brake pedal which is proper operation, required by Federal Law as well.
 Once the brake light switch stops working properly the shifter doesn’t know if you are pressing the brake pedal or not.
-Therefore it will get stuck in park.
+Therefore it will get stuck in the park.
 You may be tempted to check if the brake lights are working to confirm that the brake light switch is working or not.
 This is not a good test to troubleshoot if the brake light switch is working or not.
-Common symptom when the brake light switch fails and you can’t get the car out of park is that the ESP, ABS or BAS lights will also turn on.
+A common symptom when the brake light switch fails and you can’t get the car out of the park is that the ESP, ABS, or BAS lights will also turn on.
 This is an indication that the brake light switch may need to be replaced.
 Read this article on How to replace the brake light switch on a Mercedes-Benz.

 Gear Shifter Assembly

 The shifter assembly (gear shift module) may fail due to wear or internal failure.
 The shift interlock solenoid which is located inside the shifter assembly can fail or quit working.
 Plastic parts inside the shifter can break.
 In this case, you will need to manually get the car out of park until you get the part replaced.